Red Lentil Tofu (Soy-free Tofu)

 Description

-An easy 2-ingredient tofu recipe made with red lentils.
+Red Lentil Tofu is an easy 2-ingredient tofu recipe made with red lentils.
 The perfect recipe to make if you want some varieties of tofu or if you are sensitive to soy.
+It's easy to make and versatile, a perfect soy-free alternative to tofu!

 Ingredients